YahooArchive/mojito/docs/dev_guide/topics/mojito_data.rst

 To get a parameter from the POST body, call ``getFromBody`` with the key as the parameter.
 You can also use the alias ``body`` to get a parameter from the POST body.

-In the example controller below, the POST body parameter ``name`` is retrieved and then uses the ``done`` method to make it accessible to the view template.
+In the example controller below, the POST body parameter ``name`` is retrieved and then uses the ``done`` method to make it accessible to the template.

 .. code-block:: javascript